Nomanrasool/CODSOFT/Task-1/README.md

 ## Acknowledgments
 This project was developed as part of a data science initiative.
 The dataset used is sourced from Kaggle, and the project code is available on https://github.com/Nomanrasool/CODSOFT/tree/main/Task-1.
 Special thanks to the previous contributors whose efforts laid the groundwork for this analysis.

+## Running the Application
+### 1. Download the code
+* Download the provided Python script (titanic_app.py) to your local machine.
+### 2. Download the Pre-trained Model
+* Make sure you have the pre-trained Random Forest model file (rf_final_model.pkl) available.
+If you don't have it, you can train the model using the provided code and save it using Pickle.
+### 3. Navigate to the Script Directory
+* Open a terminal or command prompt and navigate to the directory where the titanic_app.py script is located.
+### 4. Run the Streamlit App